How to grow capacity and tame complexity in the genetics lab

 As an increasing number of healthcare facilities offer genetic testing to keep up with clinical demand, choosing flexible, scalable informatics solutions will be an important way that they can set themselves apart and have confidence that they are fully taking advantage of the possibilities of NGS testing to provide their patients the best care.

-For more information on choosing solutions to enhance your lab’s molecular capabilities, download our white paper Build or Buy: Optimizing Informatics for Genetic Testing.
+For more information on choosing solutions to enhance your lab’s molecular capabilities, get the white paper Build or Buy: Optimizing Informatics for Genetic Testing.

 About the author

-Cutting his teeth on the Human Genome Project, Nabil was hooked.
-16 years later his passion remains focused on enabling technologies to bring precision medicine to mainstream medicine.
+After cutting his teeth on the Human Genome Project, Nabil was hooked on genetics.
+Sixteen years later, his passion remains focused on enabling technologies to bring precision medicine to mainstream medicine.